The Most Common Types of Bone Grafting

 • Ridge Augmentation: As with socket preservation, ridge augmentation involves the filling the site of an extracted tooth, however, bone loss has already occurred in this case as the extraction was done months or years before.

 • Nerve Repositioning: The nerve that gives feeling to the bottom lip and chin is known as the inferior alveolar nerve.
 Sometimes this nerve must be relocated in order to place a lower jaw implant.
 The nerve is moved, and the pockets left behind are filled with bone grafting material to prepare for a dental implant.

-If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Racine Phone Number 262-634-4646.
+If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Racine Office Phone Number 262-634-4646.

 Comments are closed.